About MOOSE

 Who We Are

-MOOSE Content Creators are the heart of the work we do with MOOSE and are found through open calls for applications two or more times a year.
-All Maine educators are eligible to apply (e.g., including classroom teachers, curriculum leaders, and representatives from Maine educational organizations such as museums, libraries, educational centers, etc.).
-Content Creators are tasked with creating modules that center on interdisciplinary, project-based learning experiences that are accessible and inclusive.
+MOOSE Instructional Designers are the heart of the work we do with MOOSE and are found through open calls for applications two or more times a year.
+All Maine educators are eligible to apply (e.g., classroom teachers, curriculum leaders, and representatives from Maine educational organizations such as museums, libraries, educational centers, etc.).
+Instructional Designers are tasked with creating modules that center on interdisciplinary, project-based learning experiences that are accessible and inclusive.
 These stipend-based positions involve an average of 8-10 hours a week over the span of roughly 5 months and include substantial professional development and community building.

 MOOSE Team Leaders

-MOOSE Team Leaders facilitate a team of Content Creators in the design and creation of engaging and accessible modules that focus on identified topic areas.
-Team Leaders are all former MOOSE Content Creators who have had particular success both in building their own modules and in leading their peers in the work.
+MOOSE Team Leaders facilitate a team of Instructional Designers in the design and creation of engaging and accessible modules that focus on identified topic areas.
 These are full-time positions and are filled both by Distinguished Educators from Maine classrooms and other contracted educators.

 Frequently Asked Questions